Joey Jones (footballer, born 1994): Dagenham & Redbridge

 On 10 November 2020, Jones signed for National League side Dagenham & Redbridge until June 2022.

 On 25 March 2022, Jones joined National League promotion rivals Grimsby Town on loan for the remainder of the 2021–22 season.
 Upon signing for Grimsby, Jones told local news that he would be looking to move away from Dagenham on a permanent basis when his contract expires in the summer.

 On 1 June 2022, Dagenham announced that they would be releasing Jones at the end of his contract.

 Solihull Moors

 On 1 July 2022, Jones signed for National League side Solihull Moors on a one-year deal.
+He was released by the club at the end of the 2022–23 season.